inesortega/neuralGAM/README.md

 ## Requirements

 neuralGAM is based on Deep Neural Networks, and depends on Tensorflow and Keras packages.
-Therefore, a working Python>3.9 installation is required.
-If you don't have Python installed, you can get a working python installation from RStudio using our helper function `install_neuralGAM`:
+Therefore, a working Python>3.9 installation with those packages installed is required.

+We provide a helper function to get a working python installation from RStudio, which creates a miniconda environment with all the required packages.

 ```
 library(neuralGAM)